JarkkoPar/Utility_AI_GDExtension/tutorial/Getting_started_with_Behaviour_Trees.md

 Again, we define the `on_tick()` method and this time we set the `movement_speed` of the actor (which is the AI entity) to -100 and play the "moving" animation.
 The method always returns 1 (success).

 The behaviour tree is a structure used for **making decisions about what to do** so it makes sense to keep the behaviour tree nodes as light as possible, setting properties that steer the AI entity's behaviour, and then implement the *realization* of that logic in the AI entity or some other node.
-This allows you to *tick* the tree less often and decoupling the decision making from the realization will also allow for a more opportunities to reuse the behaviour tree nodes you create.
+This allows you to *tick* the tree less often and decoupling the decision making from the realization will also allow for more opportunities to reuse the behaviour tree nodes you create.

 4. In the **ai_entity** scene, in the **Scene-tab**, attach a script to the **Is too close to the cursor** node.
 Replace the code with the following code (see explanation for it below):